SwapnanilMukherjee/handwritten-text-recognition/README.md

 python -m spacy download en_core_web_md
 ```

-The data to run the code is available under the `/cvl-database-1-1` directory.
+Download the dataset from [here](https://drive.google.com/drive/folders/1LbV4EOUtbuepO8HdBTliuDfDRbvxoFbM?usp=sharing).
+Unzip the zipped file inside the directory which the repository was cloned into.
+The data to run the code will now be available under the `/cvl-database-1-1` directory.
 To run the code on the CVL dataset, activate the environment, and run the different code files in the following order:

 1.
 ```python